-Of Mice and Men is a touching tale of the friendship between two men set against the backdrop of the United States during the depression of the 1930s.
-Subtle in its characterisation, the book addresses the real hopes and dreams of working-class America.
-This short novel raises the lives of the poor and dispossessed to a higher, symbolic level.
-Its powerful ending is climactic and shocking in the extreme but, we also come to an understanding of the tragedy of life.
-Regardless of the sufferings of those who live it, life goes on.
-Themes: Loneliness, friendship, strength and weakness, the impossibility of the American dream, fate and destiny, nature, the corruptible power of women.
-Suitability: Of Mice and Men is a novel to be enjoyed by all students.
-"Curley's like a lot of little guys.
-He hates big guys.
-He's alla time picking scraps with big guys.
-Kind of like he's mad at 'em because he ain't a big guy."
-CHALKLINE - JANE MITCHELL Chalkline by Jane Mitchell.
+CHALKLINE - JANE MITCHELL.
 Publisher: Walker Books Ltd, 2009.
+Pages: 231

-Pages: 231.
-Soldiers of the Kashmir Freedom Fighters are in search of new recruits at nineyear-old Rafiq's school in rural Kashmir.
+Soldiers of the Kashmir Freedom Fighters are in search of new recruits at nine-year-old Rafiq's school in rural Kashmir.
 They scrawl a line in chalk on the schoolroom wall.
 Any boy whose height reaches the line will be taken to fight.
 Rafiq is tall for his age and becomes the first boy to cross into a life of brutality and terrorism.
-So begins Rafiq's transformation from child to boy soldier, indoctrinated into a cause of fanatical belief.
+So, begins Rafiq's transformation from child to boy soldier, indoctrinated into a cause of fanatical belief.
 But even when he no longer recognises himself, his family remembers the boy he was and hopes he will return.
 While Rafiq's story does not shy away from the horrors of his new life, Mitchell ensures that the novel is not too graphic for its intended audience.
 Endorsed by Amnesty International, this book will give readers an understanding of human rights issues while experiencing Rafiq and Jameelas' world.
 Themes: Conflict, death and loss, human rights, education, gender equality, family and friendship.
-Suitability: Chalkline is a novel which will hold the interest of all readers.
-The novel has very clear cross-curricular links which include C.S.P.E and R.E.
-"Rafiq's turn came and he stepped up to the chalk line.
-It reached the top of his ear.
-"This one is big enough.
-He goes to the truck.
-He's our first."
+Chalkline is a novel which will hold the interest of all readers.
+Very clear cross-curricular links include C.S.P.E and R.E TRASH - ANDY MULLIGAN Publisher: Ember, 2011.
+Pages: 210 The book is told from the perspective of various characters but our first narrator and where the heart of the story lies is with Raphael.

-TRASH-ANDY MULLIGAN Trash by Andy Mulligan.
-Publisher: Ember, 2011.
-Pages: 210

-The book is told from the perspective of various characters, but our first narrator is Raphael, who is at the heart of the story.
 Raphael lives with his aunt and various family members on the Behala dump in an unspecified city and country.
 Mulligan said he was inspired by the dump he saw when he visited Manila in the Philippines.
 Raphael has always lived on the dump and makes his living by finding and selling paper, plastic and other materials that can be sold on.
 The story begins when Raphael finds something out of the ordinary amidst the rubbish, a bag with a wallet and letter inside.
 When the police visit the dump later to ask if anyone found anything, Raphael realises he has discovered something important and with his friends Gardo and Rat, sets out to find out what he has found.
 Given the subject matter, this book has some disturbing scenes.
 It is plot driven.
 Themes: Poverty, violence, political corruption, childhood, family.

-Suitability: Trash is a novel which will hold the interest and attention of all readers.
+Trash is a novel which will hold the interest and attention of all readers.
 It has cross-curricular links with C.S.P.E and R.E.
-"With the right key you can bust the door wide open.
-Because nobody's going to open it for you."
-TRUE GRIT- CHARLES PORTIS